How Our 0% Net Carbon Commitment Combats Climate Change

 Why We Believe in a “Circular Fashion” Approach to Environmental Responsibility

 “Sustainability” and “Eco-Friendly” to us mean far more than offsetting carbon emissions or one-off donations or products that use small fractions of responsibly sourced materials, etc. To us, environmental “sustainability” means taking EVERYTHING into consideration.
 This is why, in contrast to fast fashion’s “take, make, dispose” model, we believe in a “circular fashion” approach that takes environmental impact into account at all stages ranging from the initial design products, to the sourcing of materials, to manufacturing, to logistics to the final customer, to the end lifecycle of products post consumer use, and all steps in between.

-Taking a circular fashion approach is a journey that we are very far from perfect on, but today, for us, starts as early as material selection at the design phase, which is why we’ve introduced upcycled and recycled materials into our design process and will continue to do so in years to come as our manufacturing capabilities expand.
+Taking a circular fashion approach is a journey that we are very far from perfect on, but today, for us, starts as early as material selection at the design phase, which is why we’ve introduced upcycled and recycled materials into our design process and packaging and will continue to do so in years to come as our manufacturing capabilities expand.
 It’s also why we’ve transformed our supply chain in the last few years to allow for 95% of our leather uppers to originate from Leather Working Group Certified tanneries, which meet the highest standard of environmental responsibility in our industry.
 In a dirty industry where renewable energy is largely non-existent, it’s why solar panels span the roof of our factory in Peru, further reducing our carbon footprint.
 It’s why we have a Shoe Reclamation Program to incentivize customers to divert shoes from landfills at the end of their usage in a manner that upcycles and recycles relevant components while enhancing employment in developing countries.